Category Archives: The bad book

 There are all kinds of problems with the Ten Commandments, as I’ve detailed in another blog post.
 About half of those commandments really aren’t good rules at all, and the rest are handled rather too simplistically.
 Most of them are punishable by death, even though half of them are victimless crimes.
 God doesn’t actually follow the Ten Commandments himself, which shows that either they’re not good or he’s not good.
 Or both.

-One of the main focuses of God’s laws is all the animal sacrifices that God demanded from his people.
-Sometimes they would only burn part of an animal and eat the rest, which sounds like they’re not really sacrificing much.
+Sometimes they would only burn part of an animal and eat the rest, in which case they’re not actually sacrificing much, are they?
 But in the case of burnt offerings, they just burned the whole animal.
+God likes to call these sacrifices “the food of your God“, but of course God doesn’t actually eat animals, and doesn’t need people to feed him, so that’s no excuse.

-They were required to sacrifice the best animals they had, which isn’t just needless killing, and isn’t just a waste of good meat, but is also dysgenic selective breeding.
+They were required to sacrifice the best animals they had, which isn’t just needless killing,1 and isn’t just a waste of good meat, but is also dysgenic selective breeding.
 By specifically killing the best animals they had, they were probably causing the quality of their livestock to continually get worse over time.
 They were required to waste other kinds of food, too.

-God’s law says if you find a person who has been killed, and you don’t know who did it, you can just blame it on a cow.
-Break the cow’s neck, and God’s bizarre sense of justice will be satisfied.
 It’s against the rules to kill cows or sheep and also kill their parents on the same day, though.
 What good could this rule possibly do?
 The only result I can see this having is that animals will suffer more due to being separated.

 The biblical protocol for dealing with infectious skin diseases involves a lot of pointless bloodshed.
 God should be able to easily fix everything without requiring any of that, but he thinks bloodshed is the only possible way to make things right.